 The following definitions apply to these rules:

-- (a) "Convenience fee" is a fee charged in connection with electronic filing that is in addition to regular filing fees.
-A Convenience Fee charged by the County Clerk will be considered as a court cost. - (b) "County clerk" means the Cameron County Clerk.
+(a) "Convenience fee" is a fee charged in connection with electronic filing that is in addition to regular filing fees.
+A Convenience Fee charged by the County Clerk will be considered as a court cost.